This easy paleo banana muffins recipe will make breakfast a breeze! These delicious muffins are gluten-free, dairy-free, and have no added sugar.

 Optional: Food portioning scoop — This is optional but nice to have for having consistently sized muffins.
 A standard muffin tin will need approximately 1/4 cup of batter or a 2 oz. portioning scoop.

-Begin by preheating your oven to 350°.
-And line the muffin pan with paper liners or spraying them well with cooking spray.
+Step 1— Begin by preheating your oven to 350°.
+And line the muffin pan with paper liners or spray them well with cooking spray.

-Place the bananas, almond flour, baking soda, eggs, cinnamon, and powder, and salt in your blender or food processor.
+Step 2— Place the bananas, almond flour, baking soda, eggs, cinnamon, powder, and salt in your blender or food processor.

 This recipe makes 12 regular-sized muffins.